ticohq/tico-fbneo/src/burner/libretro/README.md

 ## Mapping

-We don't have a convenient tool like the MAME OSD, instead we use the libretro api to announce buttons and let the frontend customize mapping, this is done through `Quick Menu > Controls`.
+We don't have a tool like the MAME OSD, instead we use the libretro api to announce buttons and let the frontend customize mapping, this is done through `Quick Menu > Controls`.

 For those who don't want to fully customize their mapping, there are 2 convenient presets you can apply by changing the "device type" for a player in this menu :